abeconnelly/pasta/PASTA.md

 * `>N{7}` - a run of no-calls that is 7 bases long
 * `gcat>R{3}tacg>N{2}acgt` - would translate to `gcat???tacgnnacgt`, where the `??` should be considered reference.

-Note that the messages don't provide explicit reference bases.

 ## Notes

 * INDELs are not explicitely encoded.
 By convention an INDEL is a substitution followed by an